-Growth Yes, But Not A Boom
+Growth, But Not A Boom

 The lifting of sanctions will see the Iranian economy emerge from recession, but significant impediments to growth will remain.
-Our Country Risk team forecasts GDP will grow by 3.1% in real terms in 2016, notably higher than the 1.3% in 2015.
+Our Country Risk team forecasts GDP will grow by 3.8% in real terms in 2016, notably higher than the 0.4% in 2015.
 Our positive but cautious forecasts take into consideration the structural weaknesses of the Iranian economy which will prevent consistent strong growth from being achieved in the short-to-medium term.
+Indeed, there are major impediments facing the Iranian economy - not least the rampant corruption in the country and the years of underinvestment across almost all sectors - which will prevent it from truly booming in the coming years.
+In addition, aside from rare exceptions (like Boeing) US companies will not be allowed to do business in Iran given the still-standing US primary sanctions which we do not expect to be removed for at least another two years.